mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 Instead of relying on Kerberos or NTLM, authentication and authorization are based on cryptographically signed JSON Web Tokens (JWTs).

 Instead of asking:
-"Is this user or machine part of my directory?"
+“Is this user or machine part of my directory?”

 The OT environment asks:
-"Is this a valid, signed token issued by a trusted Identity Provider?"
+“Is this a valid, signed token issued by a trusted Identity Provider?”

 ### Security Implications